Carpenters’ pencils are tools used to mark wood and are usually made of wood with a graphite core often known as the “lead.”

-Carpenters’ pencils are ideally flat-shaped and not like your common round version pencils that you used in your school.
+Carpenters’ pencils are ideally flat-shaped and not like the common round version of pencils that you used in your school.

 The key reason why carpenter’s pencils are made square or rectangular in shape is it stops them from rolling away when it’s placed on a slanted surface.

-A few other reasons why these pencils are designed differently include:
+A few other reasons why these pencils are designed differently include the following:

 - The broader stem makes it easier to hold while working

-- These pencils have a larger lead (around 6 to 7 inches) which means they can be used to make bigger clearer markings for long without breaking
+- These pencils have a larger lead (around 6 to 7 inches) which means they can be used to make bigger, clearer markings for a long without breaking.

 Different Types of Carpenter’s Pencils